Stonesjtu/go-docker/README.md

 [![codecov.io](https://codecov.io/bitbucket/osallou/go-docker/coverage.svg?branch=master)](https://codecov.io/bitbucket/osallou/go-docker?branch=master)

 [![Dependency Status](https://www.versioneye.com/user/projects/5501ce724a10640f8c000097/badge.svg?style=flat)](https://www.versioneye.com/user/projects/5501ce724a10640f8c000097)

 ## Scheduler

-scheduler is in charge of scheduling pending jobs and running them on an executor.
+The scheduler is in charge of scheduling pending jobs and running them on an executor.

 There is only one scheduler running.
 At startup, scheduler will check if Redis